ReubenBond/orleans/src/Orleans.DurableTask/README.md

 * Add `GetTasks()` API to grain to list tasks.
 Do we need separate APIs for active vs completed tasks?
 * Should `ScheduleAsync()`, etc, support Orleans Transactions?
   * How should transactions work with this in general?
+* How can external services integrate with this pattern?
+  * Send "idempotency-key" to external service
+* How can we support the idempotency-key pattern so that we can create Web services which others can integrate with?
+  * Schedule a DurableTask with the specified

 Stepwise Task APIs for use within `DurableTask` methods:
 * `await (DurableTask).AsStepAsync("foo")` - invoke some durable task as a named step in the workflow, skipping the invocation if a step with that name has already been completed and had its result (if any) stored.